phdata/sdc-api-tool/README.md

 ## Promote
 #### Purpose
 This script is indented to migrate one pipeline from one SDC environment to another.
 SDC administrator credentials are required to execute these commands.
-The script will prompt the user to enter both the source and destination credentials (format = username:password).
 If a `destPipelineId` is not specified, a new pipeline will be created with the same name and description as the exported pipeline.
 Currently, origin offset values are not part of the exported configuration, so no manipulation of the destination's offset is required.